 - Is it aesthetically pleasing, or will we need to decorate to jazz it up

-- If decorating – what will this cost us if you do it, or if we do it, when can we access the venue to decorate (sometimes only get access the day of the wedding)
+- If decorating – what will this cost us if you do it, or if we do it, when can we access the venue to decorate (sometimes only get access the day of the wedding - you'll want to be getting ready then)

 - What staffing/support is on hand for set up?
 During the wedding?
 Post-wedding?